 The Mindfulness Game

 This is a card game full of yoga and meditation exercises, and questions that get kids to open up and discuss their feelings.
-It’s a fun way to teach the little ones.
+Parents and kids will find this fun.
 And it is suitable for home and school.

 What makes this such a great children’s product is that it encourages them to recognise their feelings and to discuss them.